bhall2001/livecode-croute/README.md

 # Croûte
-Livecode test library for Levure that may resemble jest a bit
+Livecode test library for Levure that may resemble jest a bit.
 Let's see where this goes...

 Croûte translated from French is crust.
-In keeping with Levure's bread && french idea, I thought croûte is a fitting name for a test library -- a key ingredient to a loaf of bread is yeast but it's nothing without a great crust!
+In keeping with Levure's bread and french theme, I thought croûte is a fitting name for a test library -- a key ingredient to a loaf of bread is yeast.
+A loaf of bread is only as good as it's crust!
 As you're baking your App, make sure you have a great crust (tests)!

 Croûte is a testing framework written for Livecode intended for use as a Levure helper.
 The initial work essentially takes Trevore Devore's testing code for Levure.
 I'd like to see if we can have more of a BDD style to the project so I'm heading in a direction to make this look like jest.
 If you don't know what jest is don't worry.
 If you do, notice I said "look like".